Getting life insurance with type 2 diabetes is possible, but it could lead to higher premiums if you don’t manage your symptoms well.

 Insurance companies tend to view type 2 diabetes as a more manageable disease than type 1 diabetes, so your rates won’t be as drastically impacted.
-But each company is different, and some life insurers, including Policygenius partners AIG and Principal, underwrite applicants with type 2 diabetes more favorably than others.
+But each company is different, and some life insurers, including Policygenius partner AIG, underwrite applicants with type 2 diabetes more favorably than others.
 In addition to your type and treatment plan, insurance companies consider your current age, the age of diagnosis, and the severity of your diabetes when considering premium rates.

 Type 2 diabetics are viewed more favorably by life insurance companies than type 1 diabetics

 If you have severe complications, such as nephropathy, you can be denied coverage